Get information on Swedish product regulations from the Product Contact Point

 Does your company want to sell a product to Sweden and need to find out what rules apply?
 Then you are welcome to contact us at the National Board of Trade.
 The service is free of charge.

 In some cases, EU authorities may require national regulation on certain products.
-The National Board of Trade provides information on what Swedish rules apply to a specific product.
+The National Board of Trade provides information on what rules apply to a specific product in Sweden.
 We contact the responsible authority and then communicate back to you within 15 working days.
 We can also assist you in finding out what rules apply in other EU countries.
 This assistance is free of charge.

 The National Board of Trade offers this service as Sweden's so-called Product Contact Point (PCP).
-Such contact points are found in all EU countries and in Norway, Iceland and Liechtenstein.
+Such contact points exist in all EU countries and in Norway, Iceland and Liechtenstein.
 They can help you with the product rules in their respective countries.